kubernetes-sigs/kube-api-linter/docs/linters.md

 You can customize marker rules or add support for custom markers.

 **Scope values:**

+The `scopes` field accepts an array of scope constraints:
-- `Field`: Marker can only be applied to struct fields
+- `[Field]`: Marker can only be applied to struct fields
-- `Type`: Marker can only be applied to type definitions
+- `[Type]`: Marker can only be applied to type definitions
-- `Any`: Marker can be applied to either fields or type definitions
+- `[Field, Type]`: Marker can be applied to both fields and type definitions

 **Type constraints:**

 The `typeConstraint` field allows you to restrict which Go types a marker can be applied to.
-This ensures that markers are only used with compatible data types (e.g., numeric markers like `Minimum` are only applied to integer/number types).
+This ensures that markers are only used with compatible data types (e.g., numeric markers like `Minimum` are only applied to integer types).

 **Type constraint fields:**
-- `allowedSchemaTypes`: List of allowed OpenAPI schema types (`integer`, `number`, `string`, `boolean`, `array`, `object`)
+- `allowedSchemaTypes`: List of allowed OpenAPI schema types (`integer`, `string`, `boolean`, `array`, `object`)
 - `elementConstraint`: Nested constraint for array element types (only valid when `allowedSchemaTypes` includes `array`)
-- `strictTypeConstraint`: When `true`, markers with `AnyScope` and type constraints applied to fields using named types must be declared on the type definition instead of the field.
+- `strictTypeConstraint`: When `true`, markers that can be applied to both fields and types with type constraints applied to fields using named types must be declared on the type definition instead of the field.
 Defaults to `false`.

 **Configuration example:**